 As we’ve stated before, Italian food has a regional.
 This is also true for pasta!
 The pastas from Florence are different to those from Rome, Milan, and Palermo.
 Every region has its own pasta recipe with a unique shape, length and size.
 Italians swear that every pasta comes with its own sauce.
 You must match each pasta with the right sauce to enjoy authentic pasta.
 These little shells are delicious!
 They are great with cheese sauce.
 A long, flat tagliatelle.
 A classic ragu is the best.
 Short, twisted Ligurian trofie?
 Naturally, covered with homemade pesto!

-Bucatini and spaghetti are just a few of the many types of Italian pastas.
+Bucatini and spaghetti are just a few of the many types of Italian pasta.
 Each one has its own name and sauce.
 Are you unsure where to begin?
-These are our top picks for pasta, along with their Italian names!
+These are our top picks for pasta, along with their Italian names

 You can find two types of pasta in Italy: fresh pasta made with egg and flour, and dry pasta ( pastasciutta) made without eggs.
 Dry pasta is typically the most mass-produced Barilla-style pasta, while fresh pasta is what you will find in restaurants.
 Fresh pasta is also available in dried form, such as tagliatelle and spaghetti.
 Both are delicious and deserve a place in the hearts of Italians.